Tips for Starting a Preschool Facility

 One of the first steps to getting your business started will be setting a registration fee.

-How you decide on a cost for your clients may be based on current trend for pricing at similar schools in your area.
+This cost may be based on the current trend for pricing at similar schools in your area.
 While you'll want fees to be in line with other schools or programs, you'll also want to be paid appropriately for your work, based on your credentials and the program you deliver.

-Your budget will also be a factor, as you weigh income and expenses (income from enrollment vs cost to provide the program).
+Preparing a budget will help you weigh income and expenses - income from enrollment vs cost to provide the program.

 Tips for setting up a preschool